Devryx505/dead-rising-2-toolkit/README.md

 [![Dead Rising 2 Toolkit](dead.png)](dead.png)

-A desktop tool for digging into **Dead Rising 2** and **Dead Rising 2: Off the Record** game files.
-Browse `.big` archives, preview textures, and get your files back out in a format you can actually work with  all from one window
+A desktop app for working with Dead Rising 2 and Dead Rising 2: Off the Record game files.
+Browse archives, preview textures, and get your files out in a format you can actually work with, all from one window.
+Now packaged as a standalone Windows executable, no Python or extra setup required.

-This started as a personal project to make modding DR2/OTR less painful, and turned into something a bit more complete.
-It's still growing
+This started as a personal project to make modding these games less painful, and it's grown into something a lot more complete.
+Still actively developed.

 ---

 ## What it does

-- **Browse `.big` archives**  open them up and see everything inside in a clean tree view instead of a wall of hex.
+* **Browse archives**, open them up and see everything inside in a clean tree view instead of raw hex
-- **Unpack files**  pull contents out to a real folder on disk, ready to edit.
+* **Unpack files** to a real folder on disk, ready to edit
-- **Repack folders**  take your edited folder and turn it back into a proper `.big` the game will actually load.
+* **Repack folders** back into a proper archive the game will load
-- **Recursive unpack/repack**  handles nested containers (`.tex` inside `.big`, and so on) automatically, so you're not manually chasing down every layer yourself.
+* **Handle nested containers** automatically, so you're not manually chasing down every layer yourself
-- **Texture preview**  `.tex`/`.dds` textures render right in the app, so you can check your edits without alt-tabbing into another program every five seconds.
+* **Preview textures** right in the app, no need to alt tab into another program to check your work
-- **Batch operations** — unpack or repack multiple archives in one go instead of babysitting one file at a time.
+* **Batch operations**, unpack or repack multiple archives at once instead of doing them one by one
-- **Drag and drop**  drop a `.big` or `.tex` straight onto the window.
+* **Drag and drop** a file straight onto the window to open it
-- **Dark UI**  easy on the eyes for long modding sessions.
+* **Dark UI** that's easy on the eyes for long modding sessions

 ## Getting started

-1. Grab the latest `.exe` from the Releases page.
+1. Grab the latest `.exe` from the Releases page
-2. Run it  no install, no dependencies to chase down.
+2. Run it, no install and nothing else to set up
-3. Drag in a `.big` or `.tex` file, or use the file picker.
+3. Drag in a file, or use the file picker
 4. Unpack, edit, repack.
-That's the whole loop.
+That's the whole loop

 ## Notes

-- Repacked archives are built to match the structure the game expects, so a folder unpacked with this tool can be repacked directly with it  no extra prep needed.
+* Archives repacked with this tool match the structure the game expects, so anything unpacked here can be repacked here without extra prep
-- Works with both **Dead Rising 2** and **Dead Rising 2: Off the Record** archives.
+* Works with both Dead Rising 2 and Dead Rising 2: Off the Record
-- This is a hobby tool made in spare time, so expect occasional rough edges.
-Bug reports and feedback are always welcome.
+* This is a hobby project built in spare time, so expect the occasional rough edge.
+Bug reports and feedback are always welcome

 ## Credits

 Big thanks to the people who supported and inspired this project along the way:

-- **Dodylectable**
+* **Dodylectable**
-- **UndeadFrankie**
+* **UndeadFrankie**
-- **𝗦𝗧𝗶𝗣𝟬**
+* **𝗦𝗧𝗶𝗣𝟬**
-- **Melina**
+* **Melina**
-- **Gibbed**
+* **Gibbed**

 This tool wouldn't be what it is without their support, feedback, and inspiration.
 Appreciate you all.

 ---

-*Made for the DR2 modding community, by someone who's still zombie-bashing years later.*
+*Made for the DR2 modding community, by someone who's still zombie bashing years later.*